SkyKingPX/TimedMessages/README.md

 ## Collaborators

-• SkyproPX(, who wants to learn coding too)
+• SkyproPX( who wants to learn coding too)

 ## Thanks to...